 The centre of South Korea's flag has a red and blue yin-yang symbol representing perfect balance and harmony.
 And that's exactly what you'll enjoy in Seoul.
-The capital of South Korea, Seoul is an ideal blend stunning classic and contemporary architecture, a culture deeply rooted in tradition while maintaining a keen eye to the future.
+The capital of South Korea, Seoul is an ideal blend of stunning classic and contemporary architecture, a culture deeply rooted in tradition while maintaining a keen eye to the future.
 Seoul balances tradition and growth, with ancient temples nestled amid some of the tallest skyscrapers in the region.
 At 555-metres in height, the Lotte World Tower is the tallest building in Seoul and the fifth tallest in the world.
 Minutes from downtown, you'll find Gyeongbokgung Palace, the largest (and oldest) of the five "grand palaces" built during the Joseon Dynasty (1392 -1910).

 The best places to visit in Asia offer something different, making each stop a world-class adventure of its own.
-And despite the best planning, setbacks can occur for the most seasoned globetrotter: bad weather can mean cancelled flights, travellers can get sick, or your favorite piece of luggage can wind up lost.
+And despite the best planning, setbacks can occur for the most seasoned globetrotter: bad weather can mean cancelled flights, travellers can get sick, or your favourite piece of luggage can wind up lost.
 The good news is, the right travel insurance can mean misfortunes won't turn your vacation into a misadventure

 Wondering what the best insurance options are for your upcoming trip to Asia?
 Compare travel insurance quotes with Rates.ca to find the best deal on the coverage you need.
 Your next great escape awaits...where will you go?